JDBC Driver - Driver

 nwtimeout Integer Specifies the network timeout in seconds.
 Corresponds to the JDBC network timeout. nwtimeout=30 Values: true or false

-strict Boolean Specifies if the driver should strictly adhere to the jdbc standard or if it should behave as the old driver.
-See callout below. strict=true
+strict Boolean Specifies if the driver should strictly adhere to the jdbc standard (see callout below). strict=true

-Be aware that previous versions of the Polypheny JDBC Driver exhibited behavior that was not fully compliant with the JDBC standard.
+Be aware that older versions of the Polypheny JDBC Driver (prior to the 2.0 release) exhibited behavior that was not fully compliant with the JDBC standard.
 In developing the new driver, the focus has been on strict adherence to the standard.
-However, to maintain compatibility with applications crafted for the older driver, you can set the strict property to false.
+However, to maintain compatibility with applications crafted for older versions of the driver, the strict property can be set to false.

 Please note that schemas are called namespaces in Polypheny.
 Please refer to the corresponding documentation for further information.